 Decorate Your Hiking Backpacks

-Many parks and forest areas don’t allow decorations or props being brought in for a ceremony, and don’t allow any type of receptions other than pre-existing picnic areas, and even then they still don’t allow decorations, so decorating your backpack can be a great alternative for adding your own flair!
-Think about in the olden days, when couples would drive away in a car with paint on the back windshield that reads, “just married”, and with aluminum cans strung along string clanking on the asphalt as the couple drove away.
+Many parks and forest areas don’t allow decorations or props being brought in for a ceremony and don’t allow any type of receptions other than pre-existing picnic areas, and even then they still don’t allow decorations, so decorating your backpack can be a great alternative for adding your own flair!
+Think about in the olden days, when couples would drive away in a car with paint on the back windshield that reads, “just married”, and with aluminum cans strung along with string clanking on the asphalt as the couple drove away.
 Now replace the car with your legs, the windshield with your backpack, and replace the asphalt with a hiking trail.
-Same thing, but adventure elopement style 🙂
+Same thing, but adventure elopement style 😀

 If you’re needing advice for hiking gear, and what to pack for your adventure elopement, click here to check out this blog post.
 We’ll even give you backpack suggestions!